 Here’s where you can find assistance funds for your small business

-City of Seattle Small Business Stabilization Fund – The City of Seattle’s Office of Economic Development offers funds for qualifying small businesses, providing working grants in amounts up to $10,000.
+City of Seattle Small Business Stabilization Fund – Closed.
+The City of Seattle’s Office of Economic Development offers funds for qualifying small businesses, providing working grants in amounts up to $10,000.
 The Emergency Fund for Businesses Impacted by COVID-19 has a target outreach of small businesses with low-income owners located in neighborhoods at high risk for displacement.
 Applicants must meet criteria and the deadline to apply is March 25.

 Amazon’s Neighborhood Small Business Relief Fund – Provides cash grants to local small businesses.
 There is no deadline but applicants must meet the criteria.